TradeTrust/tradetrust-cli/README.md

 # TradeTrust (CLI)

+> ⚠️ This CLI is for development work only.
+It is not recommended for production use.
+> For production, please integrate the TrustVC library.

 This CLI tool in the [TradeTrust CLI](https://github.com/TradeTrust/tradetrust-cli) repository turns .json documents into any TradeTrust verifiable documents.
 It applies the OpenAttestation algorithm to produce a hash of the json document and then creates a file with the data and proof of integrity.

 ## Installation